NHSDigital/ra-sandbox/input/pagecontent/remove-reasonable-adjustment-record.md

 #### Workflow
 <p>

-A patient presents to be examined by a practitioner.
 A patient may revoke consent to share information about Reasonable Adjustment records and if they do, all records should be removed.

 </p>